normal-computing/posteriors/docs/getting_started.md

 of [PyTorch](https://pytorch.org/docs/stable/index.html) and provides a range of tools for probabilistic modelling, Bayesian inference, and online learning.

-`posteriors` algorithms conform to a very general structure
+`posteriors` algorithms conform to a very general structure:

 ```py
 transform = posteriors_algorithm.build(**config_args)